SMHendryx/tf-segmentation-trainer/README.md

 ```

 ### Data
 Each image file and corresponding mask should have the same basename regardless of extension.
-Images are expected as three-channel, RGB, `.jpg` files and masks are expected as num-channel `.png` files.
+Images are expected as three-channel, RGB, `.jpg` files and masks are expected as num-class-channel `.png` files.
 These extensions can be modified in `train.py`.

 ## Usage